realFrankieWilson/alx-higher_level_programming/0x02-python-import_modules/README.md

 #### 1. My first toolbox!
 Write a program that imports function from the file *calculator_1.py*, does some Maths, and prints the result.

+#### 2. How to make a script dynamic!
+Write a program that prints the number of and list of its arguments